Shyamdeokr/Bayesian_CO_oxidation/README.md

 ### Run as following:
 python Bayesian.py

-delE and dEa which are corrections to input DFT reaction energies and DFT barriers respectively, can be changed in Bayesian.py. code can be modified to input energetics from user.
+delE and dEa which are corrections to input DFT reaction energies and DFT barriers respectively, can be changed in Bayesian.py.
+The code can be modified to input DFT energetics from the user.

 It outputs Bayesian correted energetics (MCMC iterations and distribution plots) that match experimental data in an output folder.